the901m/git_practice/README.md

-## this is a temporary repository for test perposes
+## this is a temporary repository for test purposes